saferpay/sndbx/texts/trx_interface.md

 Once these steps have been finalised, the transaction is complete.
 ## <a name="trx-sepa"></a> SEPA Direct Debit
 Because there are no PCI requirements for direct debits, bank details data can be captured directly.
 The use of an in-house HTML form and the subsequent payment request are allowed.
 For this, the bank details must be forwarded to [AuthorizeDirect](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_AuthorizeDirect) with the **BankAccount** parameter in the **PaymentMeans** container.
-## <a name="trx-recurring"></a> Recurring Payments
-Recurring payments are particularly interesting for subscription systems.
-A recurring payment is initiated via an initial payment.
-This can proceed via the **Initialize** transaction or via **PaymentPage Initialize**.
-For this, it is important that this first transaction is marked as an initial payment.
-This means that subsequent payments can be referenced back to them and that the entire subscription chain can be tracked.